eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 {{</mermaid>}}

 ## Declared Types
+It's important to keep in mind that while declared types can improve your grammars, they are a *bleeding edge feature and are still being developed*.

-Because type inference takes into account every entity of a parser rule, even the smallest changes can update the inferred types.
-This can lead to an unexpected type system and incorrect behavior of services that depend on it.
-To minimize the risk of introducing breaking changes when modifying the grammar, we recommend to use *declared types*.
-This is especially true for more mature and complex languages, where a stable type system is key and breaking changes introduced by inferred types can be hard to detect.
-Declared types allow the user to **fix** the type of the parser rules and rely on the power of validation errors to detect breaking changes.
+Because type inference takes into account every entity of a parser rule, even the smallest changes can update your inferred types.
+This can lead to unwanted changes in your semantic model and incorrect behavior of services that depend on it.
+To minimize the risk of introducing breaking changes when modifying the grammar, we have introduced *declared types* as a new feature.

+In most cases, especially for early language designs, letting the type inference take care of generating your types will be your best choice.
+As your language starts to mature, it may then be of interest to fix parts of your semantic model using declared types.

+With that aside, declared types can be *especially* helpful for more mature and complex languages, where a stable semantic model is key and breaking changes introduced by inferred types can break your language services.
+Declared types allow the user to **fix** the type of their parser rules and rely on the power of validation errors to detect breaking changes.

 Let's look at the example from the previous section:
 ```